Raulif/TAL-Tribute/README.md

 # TAL-Tribute
-Pen project: Tribute to This American Life.
-This project is part of my learning process with Free Code Camp.
+Pen project: Tribute to the radio show "This American Life" from WBEZ.
+This project is part of my learning process of HTML and CSS with Free Code Camp.